courros/hnco/README.md

 copying the file `ffgen.sh` under `.bash_completion.d`.
 Similarly with `mapgen.sh` and `hnco.sh`.

-For example, to generate a random instance of NK landscape with n = 100 and k = 4 and write it to the archive `nk.100.4`, execute the following command:
+For example, to generate a random instance of Nk landscape with n = 100 and k = 4 and write it to the file `nk.100.4`, execute the following command:

     ffgen -F 60 -s 100 --nk-k 4 --path nk.100.4